 Infanrix-hexa can be administered concurrently with other vaccines, including all the National Immunisation Schedule vaccines.
 Separate syringes and different injection sites should be used.

 The vaccine is administered intramuscularly, into the vastus lateralis.
+It can be administered in the deltoid for older children when being used for catch-up immunisations.

 Three doses are required for an infant or child to be fully immunised.